weiji14/zen3geo/docs/multi-resolution.md

 higher 🔆 spatial resolution.
-Specifically, we'll be looking at the maximum temperature 🌡️ (tasmax) variable from one of the Coupled Model Intercomparison Project Phase 6 (CMIP6) global coupled ocean-atmosphere general circulation model (GCM) 💨 outputs that is of low resolution (67.5 arcminute), and a super-resolution product from DeepSD 🤔 that is of a higher resolution (15 arcminute).
+Specifically, we'll be looking at the maximum temperature 🌡️ (tasmax) variable from one of the Coupled Model Intercomparison Project Phase 6 (CMIP6) global coupled ocean-atmosphere general circulation model (GCM) 💨 outputs that is of low-resolution (67.5 arcminute), and a super-resolution product from DeepSD 🤔 that is of a higher resolution (15 arcminute).